ogre-run/ogre-gource/README.md

 - **`run.sh`**:  The main script that orchestrates the process of cloning (if necessary), generating the caption file, running Gource, and encoding the output video.
 - **`gource.config`**: Configuration file for Gource, controlling the appearance of the visualization.
-- **`run_ffmpeg.sh`**: A simplified script that only runs the ffmpeg command.
-While present in the repository, it's currently unused as ffmpeg is invoked directly from `run.sh`.